rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

 ### Part 4: Using the OpenTelemetry Collector
 It's common to use an OpenTelemetry Collector to receive, process, and export telemetry data.

+More information of the configuration setting is from [here](https://opentelemetry.io/docs/collector/configuration/#processors)

 1. **Configure the Collector:**
    The configuration for the collector is in `config/otel-collector-config.yaml`.
 This collector is configured to receive OTLP data and export it to Jaeger.